-Meet Mark Bennett, a member of the Client Training and Support team.
+Meet Mark Bennett, a member of the Solutions Engineering team.
 Read on to learn a little bit more about Mark.

 How long have you been working at Cimetrix?